For the Purrbabies

 Just because the winter months make outdoor activities a little trickier doesn’t mean you have to avoid them altogether.
 As we know, dogs are born to run, walk, fetch, and play.
 Keeping them cooped up will only result in boredom, and we can’t have that!

-Since older pets and paralyzed pets have a much harder time regulating their own body heat, taking extra precautions is a must.
+Since older pets and paralyzed pets have a much harder time regulating their body heat, taking extra precautions is a must.

 And remember, a pup’s paws are the first contact they have with the world.
 Keeping their foot pads dry and warm is the best way to maintain their body temp and protect them from those tough winter days.